 I did my doctoral research on defence innovation at the University of Adelaide’s Entrepreneurship, Commercialisation and Innovation Centre, or ECIC.
 My thesis was titled “Product Innovation Success in the Australian Defence Industry – an Exploratory Study”.
 It focused on the factors which enable or prevent product innovation success in the Australian defence industry.
 This is an area of expertise to which I add more than 25 years’ knowledge of defence acquisition, defence R&D and defence industry in Australia.

 View my CV here (PDF): Gregor Ferguson CV

-For part of my working week I am the Executive Manager, Industry Development, for the Aerospace, Maritime and Defence Foundation of Australia Limited (AMDA), the not-for-profit foundation responsible for organizing the Australian International Air Show and Aerospace & Defence Exposition at Avalon, Victoria, the Pacific International Maritime and Defence Exposition in Sydney, the Land Forces Exposition in Adelaide and Brisbane and the recently launched CIVSEC civil security congress and exposition which is held in Melbourne.
+For part of my working week I am the Executive Manager, Industry Development, for the Aerospace, Maritime and Defence and Security Foundation of Australia Limited (AMDSFA), the not-for-profit foundation responsible for organizing the Australian International Air Show and Aerospace & Defence Exposition at Avalon, Victoria, the Pacific International Maritime and Defence Exposition in Sydney, the Land Forces Exposition in Adelaide and Brisbane and the recently launched CIVSEC civil security congress and exposition which is held in Melbourne.